 No Data

-store in a cool and dry place.
+Tablet: Store in a cool and dry place.
 Protect from light.
+Keep away from the reach of children.